Tampines Rovers FC: Singapore Premier League era (2018–present)

-2019–2025: Gavin Lee reign
+Gavin Lee reign (2019–2025)

 Tampines Rovers started the 2019 season making a slew of changes to both the team coaching set up and as well as the playing staff this off season.
 There was an overhaul of the technical team as Khadir Yahaya became the advisor while the previous season's assistant coach, Lee, was promoted to first-team coach while he completes his AFC "A" Coaching License.
 Former club captain, Mustafić Fahrudin, stayed on with the club after his retirement to be the assistant coach of the team.
 Former player, Isa Halim was brought in to be the fitness coach, together with goalkeeper coach, William Phang forms the new technical team.
 The team had also signed a number of young players to the team from the National Football Academy, they had also signed 2 new Serbian U-21 players, Zehrudin Mehmedović and Mirza Delimeđac.
 At the same time the team had also signed goalkeeper, Zufairuuz Rudy from Hougang United.
 Shahdan Sulaiman had also returned from his loan stint at Melaka United.
 As backup goalkeeper, Haikal Hasnol was loaned to Home United due to National Service Commitments.
 Irfan Fandi had also been loaned to Young Lions due to National Service Commitments as well.
 Notable players such as Hafiz Abu Sujad, Afiq Yunos and Fazrul Nawaz had moved to Hougang United.
 At the same time, Fahrudin Mustafić had also retired from the game and is now working as an assistant coach in the team.

 In pre-season, the team had taken on NFL Side, Singapore Cricket Club before traveling to Thailand to participate in the LEO Cup playing against Chiangrai United and Chiangrai City.
 After coming back from Thailand, they took on NFL Side, Katong FC before facing Johor Darul Ta'zim II and Albirex Niigata (S).
 Notably in their final friendly game against Albirex Niigata Singapore, they beat Albirex Niigata Singapore 4–0.
 In the attendance of a healthy crowd watching the friendly game.
 It was also announced that Hyundai has returned to be the main sponsor of the club since not partnering with the club from 2017.
 ANA Courier Express and Gatorade has continued their partnership with the club as well. ecoWise has also come on board as well.
 Hummel had also released the club's New Jersey and the jersey had been specially designed and made for the club.